 - Transfer steaks to a warmed dish, cover and put in a warmed oven (switched off).

-- To make the Whisky Sauce add dried rosemary to the remaining oil and meat juices in the pan and fry on medium heat for 30 seconds.
+To make the Whisky Sauce add dried rosemary to the remaining oil and meat juices in the pan and fry on a medium heat for 30 seconds.

 - Then add whisky and cook for a further minute.

-- Next stir in the single cream, heat through and season to taste.
+Next stir in the single cream (add to your taste), heat through and season.

 - Remove the steaks from the oven and pour any remaining juices into the sauce and stir well.